scepman/scepman-docs/docs/scepman-configuration/optional/intermediate-certificate.md

-    ApplicationID = "" # <GUID> -> the Application (Client) ID of your Azure App Registration ApplicationKey = "" # Client secret from you Azure App Registration KeyVaultName = "" # Name of your Azure Key Vault ressource NewCertName =  "" # Name of your new Intermediate certificate.
+    ApplicationID = "" # <GUID> -> the Application (Client) ID of your Azure App Registration ApplicationKey = "" # Client secret from you Azure App Registration KeyVaultName = "" # Name of your Azure Key Vault ressource NewCertName =  "" # Name of your new Intermediate CA certificate.
 Use Letters, Numbers, and/or spaces.
     CompanyName = "" # Your Company Name.
 Use Letters, Numbers, and/or spaces.
 }